IndaPlus23/Turbofishes/assembly-task-7/README.md

 ### _NOTE_

-Your language are not allowed to fit multiplication of factorial logic in single instructions.
+Your language is not allowed to fit multiplication of factorial logic in single instructions.
 Multiplication by gate logic (add, or, not, xor ...) and addition is allowed.